EK76/SensorDevice/README.md

 ```
 You can also modify some settings with this project, which are stored in the settings table.
-You can modify these setting with the Visual Studio C# project.
+These setting are modified with the Visual Studio C# project.
 The Visual Studio C# project works only with computers that run under Windows 11 operating system.
 I have created a service which I have named sensordevice.service that when one or more of these changes are changed, it restarts the python program.
 ```
 [Unit]